On Tensorial Concomitants and the Non-Existence of a Gravitational Stress-Energy Tensor: Conditions on a Possible Gravitational Stress-Energy Tensor

 Finally, it seems reasonable to require one more condition: were there a gravitational stress-energy tensor, it should not be zero in any spacetime with non-trivial curvature, for one can always envision the construction of a device to extract energy in the presence of curvature by the use of tidal forces and geodesic deviation.\footnote{See, \emph{e}.\emph{g}., \citeN{bondi62}.}

-To sum up, we have the following necessary condition: \begin{condition} The only viable candidates for a gravitational stress-energy tensor are two covariant-index, symmetric, second-order, zero-weight homogeneous concomitants of the metric that are not zero when the Riemann tensor is not zero and that have vanishing covariant divergence when the stress-energy tensor of ponderable matter vanishes. \end{condition}
+To sum up, we have the following necessary condition: \begin{condition} The only viable candidates for a gravitational stress-energy tensor are two covariant-index, symmetric, second-order, zero-weight homogeneous concomitants of the metric that are not zero when the Riemann tensor is not zero and that have vanishing covariant divergence when the stress-energy tensor of ponderable matter vanishes. \end{condition} This discussion, by the way, has obviated the criticism of the claim that gravitational stress-energy ought to depend on the curvature, \emph{viz}., that this would make gravitational stress-energy depend on second-order partial derivatives of the field potential whereas all other known forms of stress-energy depend only on terms quadratic in the first partial derivatives of the field potential.
+It is exactly second-order, homogeneous concomitants of the metric that possess terms quadratic in the first partials.
+The rule is that the order of a homogeneous concomitant is the sum of the exponents of the derivative operators when the concomitant is represented in the form of equation~(\ref{eq:Sab-form}).